 Production: Regal Entertainment

 Plot: Six childhood friends discover that their parents are the legendary Super Noypi, the most powerful superheroes in the land.
 But when their parents are taken hostage, the six young characters---who possess the super powers of telekinesis, invisibility, superhuman strength and speed, shape shifting, magic, and the control of ice and fire---stick together to save them and the world.

-Awards Prediction: Super Noypi may dominate the special effects category.
+Awards Prediction: Super Noypi should dominate the special effects category.
 Producer Roselle Monteverde-Teo takes pride in how her team meticulously worked on going beyond ordinary cinematic effects.
-The good news is: she succeeds!
+The good news is: she succeeded!